-Android software and Linux, even cars and motorcycles.
-You will read about the ways
+Android software and Linux, even cars and motorcycles, security and penetration testing software,

-to change it, to operate it and to use it.
-You might find advice and recommendations.
+the ways to change it, to operate it and to use it.
+You might find advice and recommendations,

 Bear in mind, please, that everything you do, you do solely at your own risk and responsibility.
-In no way the author of this website, information, graphics and other materials presented here or related to it can be made liable or anyhow else responsible for your own actions as well as actions of any third party and their results with or without the use of this information as well as the software, technology and systems mentioned here, no matter if developed by the author or by any third party.
+In no way the author of this web site, information, graphics and other materials presented here or related to it can be made liable or anyhow else responsible for your own actions as well as actions of any third party and their direct or indirect results or consequences with or without the use of this information as well as the software, technology and systems mentioned and/or presented here, no matter if developed by the author or by any third party.

-Other web sites linked to from the current one are out of the author's control, we can not guarantee anything about their content and can not be liable for any use of them or of information presented there.
+Other web sites linked to from the current one are out of the author's control, we can not guarantee anything about their content, its quality or even legality.
+We can not be liable for any use of the linked to web sites or of the information presented there.

-We try however to keep this website running smoothly and to deliver information to the best of our knowledge corresponding to the state of the art and out of good intents.
-We can not however guarantee and can not be liable for this website being temporarily or permanently unavailable as well as any consequences which might result from this site's operation.
+We reasonably try to keep this website running smoothly and to deliver information to the best of our knowledge corresponding to the state of the art at the times when the information is composed, usually presented together with the information, and out of good intents.
+We can not however guarantee and can not be liable for this website being temporarily or permanently unavailable, presenting unreliable information or software, or any other similar or not malfunctioning or functioning not up to your expectations as well as any consequences which might result from this site's operation.

 sudo apt-get update